jagpreetsingh83/reading/technologies/NodeJS/README.md

 [Launch - `Ryan Dahl`](https://www.youtube.com/watch?v=ztspvPYybIY)

+*	**Theses**: The way we have been doing I/O is wrong.

-*	**Theses**: The correct way of implementing concurrency is single thread doing the event loop (not the multi-threaded programming)
+>   The correct way of implementing concurrency is single thread doing the event loop (not the multi-threaded programming)